Healthcare and Medicines Advertising Policy

 To protect users and ensure compliance with global and local regulations, all healthcare-related advertisements on our platform must follow these baseline requirements:

-- Ads must comply with the healthcare, advertising, consumer protection, and data privacy laws in each country/region where the ad is shown.
+Ads must comply with the healthcare, advertising, consumer protection, and data privacy laws in each country/region where the ad is shown.
 This includes product licensing, import regulations, etc.

-- Do not imply that a product can diagnose, treat, prevent, or cure medical conditions unless this is legally authorized, scientifically proven, and supported by valid documentation.
+Do not imply that a product can diagnose, treat, prevent, or cure medical conditions unless this is legally authorized, scientifically proven, and supported by valid documentation.
 This includes overstated benefits, unverified testimonials, etc.

-- Products containing banned ingredients, hidden active substances, or those flagged by health authorities must not be advertised.
+Products containing banned ingredients, hidden active substances, or those flagged by health authorities must not be advertised.

-- Ads must not promote products that pose risks to user health, including items that are unsafe, untested, or not compliant with relevant health regulations.
+Ads must not promote products that pose risks to user health, including items that are unsafe, untested, or not compliant with relevant health regulations.

-- Where applicable, ads must clearly display mandatory health warnings such as “Health supplements are not a substitute for medicine” and “Follow medical advice as directed.”
+Where applicable, ads must clearly display mandatory health warnings such as “Health supplements are not a substitute for medicine” and “Follow medical advice as directed.”
 These disclaimers must be prominent, legible, and adapted to local regulatory requirements.

 Note: Any advertisement that fails to comply with these general advertising requirements will be considered prohibited and subject to removal or rejection by the platform.

-# 2. Regulatory Requirements by Category
+# 2. Regulatory requirements by category

 To ensure ad content complies with platform policy and local laws, healthcare-related ads are generally classified into three categories based on their risk level and regulatory status.